bdcaf/cookiecutter-r-data-analysis/{{cookiecutter.project_slug}}/Readme.md

 For now I only look for the `readRDS` command in R code, more definitely to come.
 Likely it may not catch some dependencies.
 Easiest is to add them yourself to the Makefile - or as I prefer an imported one here I called it `make.project`.
 It`s difficult to figure out modifications in functions under `R`.
 If I depend on them I add them to this file.
+I also want it to catch included `tex` files.

+Either way filling in this requirements manually in `make.project` is no big deal for reasonably sized projects.
+For huge ones it pays to adapt `scripts/recursive.pl`, but I doubt this generalizes.

 #### `scripts/create_myname.R`
 A script to create `data/myname.RDS`.